webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 [[Image:svg_quadratic_smooth.png]]

-The '''S''' and '''s''' commands perform the same kind of mirroring to produce smooth cubic B&eacute;zier curves.
-The following two path definitions produce the same sequence of curves, the second explicitly defining the extra control point, again marked red:
+The '''S''' and '''s''' commands perform the same kind of mirroring to produce smooth cubic B&eacute;zier curves suitable for freehand drawing.
+Since B&eacute;zier curves are defined by two control points, the first supplied coordinate specifies the second control point, and the second coordinate specifies the end point.
+The following two path definitions produce the same sequence of curves, the second substituting the '''C''' command to explicitly define the extra control point, again marked red:

 <syntaxhighlight lang="xml">
 <path d="M 50,120 C 130,50 250,150 280,100 S        450,50 400,100"/>